Liscarroll: Liscarroll Castle

 We’ll stand as freemen yet, beneath those old Liscarroll walls.

 In 1920 during the Irish War of Independence the castle was temporarily occupied by the British military.

 The Castle is under the guardianship of the Office of Public Works as a National Monument.

 Other notable locations

 There is a ringfort close to the village, approximately 30 m in diameter which dates to between the fifth and tenth century.
 It is the burial place of almost twenty members of the FitzGerald/FitzPierce family killed in the Battle of Liscarroll in 1642.

 There are two donkey sanctuaries in the area, the Donkey Sanctuary and the Jones' household.

-Liscarroll nestles in a valley surrounded by hills and this valley was once part of an ancient lake, which now lies approximately 60ft underground.
+Liscarroll nestles in a valley surrounded by hills and this valley was once part of an ancient lake, which now lies approximately 60 ft underground.